Guidance

 You can apply for a maximum of up to 80% of project costs as long as this is below the maximum sum stated above.

-All projects that pay wages or fees to those delivering the project must pay at least the real Living Wage (currently £12 per hour)..
-If using industry rates in your budget, please include information about where the rates were found.
+All projects that pay wages or fees to those delivering the project must pay at least the real Living Wage (currently £12.60 per hour, rising to £13.45 from 1 May 2026) and any appropriate industry rates.
+If using industry rates in your budget, please include information about who set the rates and a link to verify this information.

 We will not support project costs relating to:

-• Costs relating to attending or taking part in the Royal National Mòd
+- Costs relating to running, attending or taking part in the Royal National Mòd or local Mòds

 How will we be paid?

-Please note that projects are funded on a break-even basis, so that any Bòrd na Gàidhlig funding that is not utilised in completion of the project is returned to us.
+Please note that projects are funded on a break-even basis, so that you will be required to return to us any Bòrd na Gàidhlig funding that is not utilised in completion of the project, and we may vary the payment amounts if it appears you will not require the full amount.

 As a public body it’s important to us that the public know where our funding is spent, and that’s why it’s important that you acknowledge where appropriate that Bòrd na Gàidhlig provided funding for your project.
-We’ll ask you in the application how you will acknowledge our support throughout the project if your application is successful and you must evidence how you have acknowledged our support in your final report.
+If your application is successful, you will be required to acknowledge our grant in various ways throughout the project and to provide information to us in your reporting as to how you have carried this out.

 For further information please read our Acknowledgement Guidance and our Brand Guidance on our website.